Who installs my yurt?

 How long does it take to set up a yurt?

-It depends on the size of the yurt and options you’ve selected.
-Generally speaking, once you have your platform finished, the actual yurt installation takes from less than a day to up to three days.
-See Prices and Sizes for more specific information on how long it takes to put up each size of yurt.
+Set-up time depends on the size of the yurt, the skill of your crew and the options you’ve selected.
+Generally speaking, once you have your platform finished, the actual yurt installation takes from one to five days.

 How long do yurts last?

 The wooden framework of the yurt will last indefinitely.
-The fabric cover of the yurt will generally last eight to fifteen years depending on the severity of UV rays in your climate and the exposure of your yurt to these UV rays.
-Extreme moisture and humidity are also environmental elements that may need special consideration.
-Consult with our experienced staff to help choose the right fabric for your climate.
-You should consider replacing the cover of your yurt much like you would consider painting a traditional home.
+The fabric cover of the yurt will generally last eight to fifteen years depending on the severity of UV rays in your climate.

 How do I care for my yurt once it is up?

 You may want to occasionally wash the walls and roof with a very mild soap and a garden hose.
-We recommend a mild detergent such as Ivory Flakes which can be found in your local grocery store.
-Never pressure wash the fabric cover of your yurt as this will cause irreparable damage.
+Never pressure wash the fabric cover of your yurt as this can cause irreparable damage.
 Especially in harsh climates, it is a good idea to recoat the outside surface of the doors every few years with a wood stain or polyurethane for protection against the weather.

 Will my yurt require a building permit?

-Building code requirements from state to state and even community to community can vary greatly so it is best to check with your local authorities prior to your yurt purchase.
-If you live in a rural area, your yurt may not need to be permitted.
-Yurts are classifed by permitting authorities in several different ways, including as a permanent structure or a temporary structure.
+Building code requirements vary from community to community.
+It is best to check with your local authorities prior to your yurt purchase.
+Yurts are classified by permitting authorities in different ways, including as a permanent structure or a temporary structure.
 They may also be viewed as an out building much like a garage or storage building.
 The best way to start is by taking our brochure, suggested deck plans and information about snow loads and wind capacities to your local planning and zoning office.
-If they need more information, we can provide you with engineering data compiled by an outside, Colorado based engineering firm to confirm the strength and integrity of Colorado Yurts.
+If they need more information, we can provide you with engineering data compiled by a Colorado based engineering firm.
 In some cases the permitting office will require that the engineering data be wet stamped (certified) by an engineer from your state.
-We can provide this for most states in the U.S. In the case of building sites located outside of Colorado, it may be necessary to acquire a wet stamp from an engineer local to the site.
-When this is the case, coordination between our Colorado based engineer and your local engineer will be necessary.
-Pricing in these circumstances will be determined by the additional expenses incurred in facilitating this coordination, and by those services specifically provided by your local engineer.
+We can provide this for most states in the U.S.

 Can yurts be connected together or with other structures?

 Heating a yurt is most often accomplished with a wood or gas stove vented through the yurt wall.
-It is important to know the square footage of the area you will be heating when you go to purchase your stove.
-Radiant in-floor heating is also becoming popular and is an efficient, even way to heat the yurt in a fairly mild climate or with a supplemental heat source such as electric baseboards or ceramic heaters.
-Forced air or central heating can be used by running ductwork under the floor.
-Upgrading to an insulation package will vastly improve efficiency for heating your yurt.
+Radiant in-floor heating is also becoming popular and is an efficient, even way to heat the yurt.

 What kind of platform or deck does my yurt require?